untraceablez/homelab-docs-template/README.md

 brew install python3
 ```

-If you don't have brew, you can install it following the instructions [here](https://brew.sh/).

 **Linux  (assuming Debian-based)**
 You likely already have Python3 installed by default, but if not, run this:
 ```bash